pivotal/docs-tap/install.md

 To install Cloud Native Runtimes:

 1. Follow the instructions in [Install Packages](#install-packages) above.
 If you are running on a multi-node cluster, the defaults should work fine.
 If you are running on a single-node cluster like kind or minikube, we recommend the `provider: local` option, which reduces resource requirements by using a HostPort service instead of a LoadBalancer and reducing the number of replicas.

-    ```
+    ```bash
     tanzu package available get cnrs.tanzu.vmware.com/1.0.2 --values-schema -n tap-install
     ```

     For example:

-    ```
+    ```console
     $ tanzu package available get cnrs.tanzu.vmware.com/1.0.2 --values-schema -n tap-install
     | Retrieving package details for cnrs.tanzu.vmware.com/1.0.2...
       KEY                         DEFAULT  TYPE             DESCRIPTION